eagle-io/docs/source/topics/nodes/datasource_file/index.rst

 	*None*

-		Select this option when data will arrive exclusively via the :ref:`HTTP API <api>` or manually imported.
+		Select this option when data will arrive exclusively via the :ref:`HTTP API <api>` or :ref:`manually imported <historic-data-import>`.

 	*Download from FTP site*